-There is a perception that decision making in financial services (FS) is far more rational than with fast moving consumer goods because FS products have more long-term consequences.
-Decision making in other sectors is often seen as more emotional and impulsive.
-This view is strongly held among FS professionals but is there any evidence to support this perception that decision making is more rational for financial services?
+There is a perception that decision making in financial services (FS) is far more rational than with fast moving consumer goods.
+FS products have more long-term consequences.
+Decision making is emotional and impulsive.
+This view is strongly held among FS professionals but is there any evidence to support this perception?

 Behavioural Economics & Decision Making:

 This view about decision making is sometimes supported by The Consumer Involvement Theory.
 The theory suggests FS purchases fall into the high involvement and rational segment of the model.
 This is due to the relatively high cost of FS products and purchases are more about logic and less about emotion.
 You don’t buy a pension everyday and so decision making must be more methodical.

 But what does the evidence from experiments in behavioural economics and neuroscience indicate about rational decision making in the face of risk and uncertainty?
 Are consumers’ really discreet, self-determining individuals who make considered, rational decisions?

 This view increasingly looks misguided and is probably a fallacy created by our own minds to make us feel in control of our behaviour.
 As Mark Earls points out in his book Herd:

 “Our failure to acknowledge the truth about human nature distorts our attempts to understand human behaviour and frustrates our attempts to change it.
 Bad theory = Bad Plan = Ineffective action.”
 Mark Earls on Stephen Pinker, Herd